icodejs/Tahir/README.md

 - Routing
 - Templating
 - Smart ways of building HTML pages from include files
+- Deploying to a Node [no.de](http://tahir.no.de/admin) Smart Machine / Remote server

 **This is a POC and a work in progress**